Leanne2603/LeanneStranks_T1A3/README.md

 #### Gem "tty-prompt", "~> 0.22.0"
 Whilst this gem is supported on: Linux, OS X, FreeBSD and Windows systems, you will experience a better result on a Unix-like platform.
-If using Windows - consider installing ConEmu, cmder or PowerCmd To install, enter the following into your terminal: gem install tty-prompt
+If using Windows - consider installing ConEmu, cmder or PowerCmd To install the tty-prompt gem, enter the following into your terminal: gem install tty-prompt
 #### Gem "tty-font", "~> 0.5.0"
 No reported issues - To install, enter the following into your terminal: gem install tty-font
 #### Gem json